-NBA Rumors: Kyrie Irving ‘Thrilled’ With Celtics Trade; C’s Believe He’ll Re-Sign
+NBA Rumors: Kyrie Irving ‘Thrilled’ By Celtics Trade; C’s Believe He’ll Re-Sign

-Kyrie Irving reportedly has wanted a trade from the Cleveland Cavaliers since June, and it sounds like he’s very excited to be joining the Boston Celtics after a blockbuster trade Tuesday night.
+Kyrie Irving reportedly has wanted a trade from the Cleveland Cavaliers since June, and it sounds like he’s very excited to be joining the Boston Celtics after a blockbuster deal Tuesday night.

-ESPN’s Adrian Wojnarowski tweeted some info on the trade, including the Celtics believing Irving will eventually sign an extension to remain in Boston long-term.
+ESPN’s Adrian Wojnarowski tweeted some info on the trade, including the Celtics believing Irving eventually will sign an extension to remain in Boston long term.

 Irving is signed for two more seasons with a player option for the 2019-20 campaign.
 So, he’ll be in Boston for at least two years, but Woj makes it sound like an extension certainly is possible at some point.